UMich-CURLY/drift/doc/tutorials/tutorial_inekf_imu_and_vel_ros.md

 Let's go through the code step by step.

-#### 2.1 Include necessary librarys
+#### 2.1 Include necessary libraries
-The first thing we need to do is to include necessary librarys:
+The first thing we need to do is to include necessary libraries:
 ```cpp
 #include <ros/ros.h> // ROS
 #include <iostream>  // std::cout